Multisystem Inflammatory Syndrome in Children (MIS-C)

 Frequently Asked Questions (FAQs)

-A rare but serious condition that causes inflammation in multiple parts of the body.
+A rare but serious condition that occurs in some children, characterized by inflammation in multiple organs.

 What are the common symptoms of MIS-C?

-Fever, abdominal pain, vomiting, diarrhea, rash, and conjunctivitis.
+Fever, abdominal pain, vomiting, diarrhea, rash, and conjunctivitis, among others.

 Is MIS-C related to COVID-19?